uber/charlatan/docs/quickstart.rst

 Using fixtures
 --------------

 There are multiple ways to require and use fixtures.
+When you install a fixture using the :py:class:`charlatan.FixturesManagerMixin`, it gets attached to the instance and can be accessed as an instance attribute (e.g. ``self.toaster``).

 For each tests, in setUp and tearDown
 """""""""""""""""""""""""""""""""""""